 That’s one of the reasons it is important to have a place on your endorsement card for a person to put their email.

 When a voter provides their email to you on an endorsement card they assume you’re going to be emailing them.

-In other cases where you get someone’s – either because they emailing you or handing you a business card – you should not automatically add them to your list.
+In other cases where you get someone’s email – either because they email you or hand you a business card – you should not automatically add them to your list.

 We’ve all been added to email lists this way and it’s aggravating.